 Never Learned to Read: TypingBlank, unfortunately, as he repeatedly stumbles through reading these tropes during the special episode.

 Never My Fault: The entire crew gets a Game Over in Kirbys Return To Dreamland several times in level 7-2, with Ryan angrily blaming Ted for the fuck ups.
 While the entire team did share some parts of the blunders, Ted screwed up the most by rushing blindly into blocks that crush him or his teammates.
-Ted refused to admit it he was at fault.
+Ted refused to admit that it was entirely his fault.
+But he did admit to sharing some of the blame.

-Kind of ironic, considering nowadays in Johnny's L Ps, he sounds and comes across basically like a stoner more than anything else... not that he has ever gotten high.
+Kind of ironic, considering in several of Johnny's L Ps, he sounds and comes across basically like a stoner more than anything else... not that he has ever gotten high.

 Spax during the SNES version of Teenage Mutant Ninja Turtles: Turtles in Time commentary.